tompaz3/concurrent-tools/README.md

 supposed to be executed within a single lock context.
 More operations might be added to provide even more useful and fluent API.

-Releases the lock using `try-finally` block.
+After having executed provided commands, the lock is released in the `try-finally` block.
-This might be improved using some persistence in case error occurred resulting in impossibility to call the `try-finally` block.

 ```
 private final Store<CarId, Car> cars = ... // some store containing cars by carIds